Real User Monitoring vs. Synthetic Monitoring: which one’s best for you?

 Unlike RUM, synthetic monitoring doesn’t require any real website visitors to perform the tests.

-Instead, you will use automated testing tools like TruMonitor to run the scripts that will simulate the behavior of a real user.
+Instead, you will use automated synthetic testing tools like TruMonitor to run the scripts that will simulate the behavior of a real user.
 The scripts will follow through the scenarios that take place in real life and revisit those paths once in a while to ensure that everything works correctly.

 The biggest advantage of synthetic monitoring is that you don’t have to wait until the users run into an error, experience long loading times or get mad about a glitchy UI element since the scripts will detect and report such deviations long before you even have any users on your website.